Madanapalle: Demographics

 81.40% with 99,486 literates, significantly higher than the national average of 73.00%.

 Governance

 Civic administration

 The municipality was formed on 1 April 1961 and is spread over an area of 14.20 km2.
 There are 35 election wards represented by a councilor.
 Madanapalle urban agglomeration is spread over an area of 23.44 km2.
-Its constituents include the municipality of Madanapalle, the out growths of Ankisettipalle, Chippili, Pamaiahgaripalle, Papireddipalle, Venkappakota, partial out growths of Basinikonda, Kollabylu, Ponnetipalem and Madanapalle (rural).
+Its constituents include the municipality of Madanapalle, the out growths of Angallu, Eedigapalle, Ankisettipalle, Chippili, Pamaiahgaripalle, Papireddipalle, Venkappakota, Basinikonda, Kollabylu, Ponnetipalem and Madanapalle (rural).

 Politics

 Madanapalle is an Assembly constituency in Andhra Pradesh and the constituency number is 164 in Rajampet Lok Sabha constituency.

 Economy

-The economy is based on agriculture and main products include tomato, mango, groundnut, tamarind and silk saris.

-Madanapalle is famous for agricultural products such as tomato, mango, groundnut, tamarind etc., Madanapalle is the biggest tomato market in Asia.
-The tomatoes from here are supplied to the most of the southern states & some of the northern states of India.
+The economy is based on agriculture and main products include tomato, mango, groundnut, tamarind.
+Madanapalle is the biggest tomato market in Asia.
+The tomatoes from here are supplied to most of the southern states & some of the northern states of India.

 It is also famous for silk and silk products like saris and other casuals.
 The quality of silk product is recognizable.
 You can purchase silk sarees here at production cost.
-These are supplied to all major cities in South India including Bangalore, Chennai and all silk product towns for sales.
-Madanapalle surroundings have enormous reserves of granite.
+These are supplied to all major cities in South India including Bengaluru, Chennai and all silk product towns for sales.